 If there is something not on the list, please do just get in touch here.

 The beauty of my workshops is that they can be very cost effective, because they run so well with large or small numbers.
 Because I create news desk teams of five, groups of 15, 20 and 25 are particularly good.
 If you have larger numbers, I can work through your teams in back to back workshops while you provide other activities.
 If you have fewer than 15 staff, I can offer a more debate-based session with more personal challenges and one to one interaction.

-I understand this — and consider it my job to win them over.
+I understand this — it’s my job to win them over.
 My aim is indeed to take them out of their comfort zones — but whilst having fun, and within the security of their own colleagues in a comfortable, safe environment.
 My experience in some tough secondary schools means I’m used to an indifferent or downright sceptical audience.
 Because I gather detailed feedback from delegates, I know that the vast majority have been very glad they have had the experience.

 No. That would amount to ‘media training’, which I do not offer.
-To avoid any perceived conflict of interest with my on air role two days a week with BBC South East, I limit my workshops to motivating staff and students to fulfil their potential in a workplace setting.
+To avoid any perceived conflict of interest with my on air role two days a week with BBC South East, I limit my workshops to motivating people to fulfil their potential in a workplace setting.
 Because my workshops are my own product and not the BBC’s, I request that any promotion of an event involving me does not use the BBC’s logo or imply the BBC’s endorsement of that event.
 The BBC are a great employer and I wish to respect this boundary.

 If you find these forms a bit annoying, just give me a call on 07850 188620 or 01273 606246 — I always like to chat about how I might be able to help.
 Or just send an email to email@example.com — letting me know what you have in mind, and we can take it from there.
 If you do like the forms, don’t forget to put something in each box marked with a *.